Assisted training flexible [AsA flex]

 • Preliminary phase: Obtaining a suitable company-based apprenticeship or entry-level qualification and securing the career choice

-• Accompanying phase: Stabilization of the training relationship or entry-level qualification and securing the completion of the training
+• Accompanying phase: Stabilization of the apprenticeship or entry-level qualification and securing the completion of the apprenticeship.

 Content & Services